AnnikaV9/shinobi/README.txt

 Start:

 $ source .venv/bin/activate
-(.venv) $ python shinobi <channel>
+(.venv) $ python shinobi

 Notes:

+- Shinobi is asynchronous and can join multiple channels at once.
+- Each join is delayed slightly (30 seconds by default) to avoid being ratelimited.
-- Log files are created in logs/ and named according to the channel deployed to.
+- Log files are created in logs/ and named according to the channels deployed to.
 - Setting the 'nick' option to 'RANDOM' will tell the logger to generate a random numerical nickname.
-- Shinobi will restart itself on exceptions after a delay of 10 seconds (Unless it's a KeyboardInterrupt)
 - Linebreaks in messages are replaced with '<LB>'